Boston Cultural Guide: Top Things to Do

 Isabella Stewart Gardner Museum

-Dedicated to the memory of the 35th President of the United States, the John F Kennedy Presidential Library and Museum is located on Columbia Point, Dorchester, next to the University of Massachusetts at Boston.
-Designed by I M Pei, the building houses a collection of original papers and correspondence sent during the Kennedy Administration.
+Dedicated to the memory of the 35th President of the United States, the John F. Kennedy Presidential Library and Museum is located next to the University of Massachusetts at Boston.
+Designed by I.M.
+Pei, the museum features a comprehensive archive of documents from the Kennedy administration, providing insight into the political and personal life of JFK.

 The Sports Museum